Why study genome maintenance?

 SUMO prevents aneuploidy

 The SMT3 gene encodes SUMO in Saccharomyces cerevisiae, which was originally identified as a high-copy suppressor of mif2, a mutation that impairs the essential kinetochore Mif2 protein, the ortholog of human CenpC.
 The Ulp2 protease is also known as SMT4, another high-copy suppressor of mif2.
-These earlier genetic findings provided the first clue to a key role of SUMO in preventing aneuploidy, a hallmark of cancer and many other diseases.
-However, the mechanism has not been understood due to a lack of knowledge of the precise targets of SUMO and Ulp2 in the kinetochore, a multi-subunit protein complex that powers chromosome segregation in all eukaryotes.
-Our recent finding that Ulp2 specifically desumoylates the inner kinetochore CCAN complex in yeast has triggered our investigation into the poorly understood function of SUMO in preventing aneuploidy (Albuquerque, 2016).
+These earlier genetic findings provided the first clue to a key role of SUMO in preventing aneuploidy, a major cause of birth defect, Down syndrome and a hallmark of cancer.
+Kinetochore is the central macromolecular machine that powers chromosome segregation in all eukaryotes.
+Our recent finding that Ulp2 specifically desumoylates the inner kinetochore CCAN complex in yeast has triggered our investigation into the function of SUMO in preventing aneuploidy, an area with much to learn (Albuquerque, 2016).

 Functional Proteomics: in vivo biochemistry on a proteome-wide scale